Working with cancer: Tips for employers

 - Emotional reactions will vary from person to person.

-- Although patience and empathy are called for, stay alert to and be aware of disruptive or negative behaviour within the team.
+- Although patience and empathy are called for, watch out for negative behaviour within the team.

 - Encourage communication between you and the employee and you and the team.